Ruth Cyril: Early life

 She was born Ruth Goldfarb on 1920 in New York City.
 Her date of birth is reported variously as 1920 or 1938, likely as a result of her name change to Cyril.
+She was raised in a working class family in the Bronx, where she attended Walton High School.

 She studied at Greenwich House Art School, the School of Contemporary Art, New York University, The New School and the Art Students League of New York.